UIUC-iSchool-DataViz/is445AOG_fall2020/week11/index.md

  * We'll finish up with this notebook: <a href="https://alpha.iodide.io/notebooks/6217/">Prep Iodide Notebook</a>
 <!-- * <a href="https://alpha.iodide.io/notebooks/6219/">In Class Iodide Notebook</a> -->

- Feel free to check out [Spring 2020's notebook that uses police shooting data for visualization](https://alpha.iodide.io/notebooks/4399/) if you are interestedin other mappable datasets.
+ Feel free to check out [Spring 2020's notebook that uses police shooting data for visualization](https://alpha.iodide.io/notebooks/4399/) if you are interested in other mappable datasets.

 ### Idyll Files & Example pages